To Live Longer, Change Your Eating Habits

 In the Blue Zones, eggs are consumed one at a time, and three times a week appeared to be average consumption.
-The American Heart Association recommends that one egg daily is fine for most healthy adults, and certainly egg whites offer protein cholesterol with fewer calories per serving.
+The American Heart Association recommends that one egg daily is fine for most healthy adults, and certainly egg whites offer protein without the saturated fat and fewer calories per serving.

 Eat cooked beans daily

-A half cup daily provides most of the vitamins and minerals you need, substitutes for animal protein, and works well in soups, salads, chili, stews and even a stir-fry.
+A half cupdaily provides most of the vitamins and minerals you need, substitutes for animal protein, and works well in soups, salads, chili, stews, and even a stir-fry.
+Try hummus with raw vegetables for a snack to incorporate more beans into your diet.
 Soybeans are complete proteins, meaning they have all nine essential amino acids.
 Combining other beans with whole grains provides complete proteins as well.